pi-star-2025/pi_star/Misc/Real_VR/easter_eggs.md

 If a crystal is cracked for the first time, it’s live time for the star

-If it’s done a second time (existing conflict like for example birth DMT) it can be recycled
+If it’s done a second time (ex: DMT after a roller coaster) it can be recycled

 If it’s the first time, it’s cool bc you helped in some way to resolve a big conflict of the sun